-- The Win at the of the Best Theatrical Motion Picture Award from the Producers Guild of America was a tie with 12 Years a Slave.
+- The win of the Best Theatrical Motion Picture Award from the Producers Guild of America was a tie with 12 Years a Slave.
 This is the first and only tie for Best Picture from the PGA.

 Connect with David Heyman